 Wildfire as a cross-cutting issue

-Direct economic costs obviously include suppression by Fire services.
-There is also loss of provisioning services such as timber, crops and game.
-Indirect socio-economic costs include road and airport closures due smoke, disruption to communities, loss of livelihoods, and opportunity costs to the emergency services and businesses.
+Direct economic costs include suppression by Fire Services and loss of provisioning services such as timber, crops and game.
+Indirect socio-economic costs include road and airport closures due smoke, disruption to communities, loss of livelihoods, and opportunity costs to emergency services and businesses.
 Environmental costs include restoration of biodiversity and other supporting ecosystem services, regulating services such as carbon and water, and cultural services such as landscape quality.

 Likelihood and impact together produce risk, although the specific meaning of the term ‘fire risk’ differs between disciplines.
 Many sectors may contribute to wildfire risk and are affected by it.
 They include agriculture, biodiversity, forestry water, health, transport, the built environment and business.
 Wildfire is therefore a truly cross-cutting issue, requiring an inter-agency response and partnership working.